bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% endsi_step %}

 {% si_step Check anchor status %}
-* Have a look in the Anchor ranging status box and check that there are six green boxes.
+* Have a look in the Anchor ranging status box and check that there are as many green boxes as there are anchors.
 If any of them are red it means that the Crazyflie 2.0 can not communicate with that anchor and thus not get any range.
 If any anchor is constantly red please check that anchors power and configuration.

 {% img check the anchor status; wide; /images/tutorials/getting_started_with_lps/check_the_anchor_status.PNG %}
 {% endsi_step %}